 - In-Wall Touch Screens

 - In-Wall Keypads

 - Wireless Tablets

 - Computers in the home (on the local network)

 - Computers connecting remotely (over the Internet)

-- iPhone and iPod Touch
+- iOS Devices

+- Andriod Devices

 - The OSD (On-Screen Display)

 - HR2 Remote

-The following terms are used in the Configurator Interface tab when setting up the interfaces for a system:
+Terms The following terms are used in the Configurator Interface tab when setting up the interfaces for a system:

-Touchscreen Options: The Touch Screen Options are configured per-subsystem and include options for each interface that has connected to the ELAN Controller locally.
+Touchscreen Options: The Touch Screen Options are configured per-subsystem and include options for each interface that has connected to the g! system Controller locally.
 Touchscreen Options include settings such as: what systems are visible on the interface; which tabs, keypads and zones are visible, and power settings.